Meet The Family

 Fur and Feathers!

-All our animals play important parts in both this family and as assistant trainers for Mother of Dog!
+All our animals play important parts in both our family and as assistant trainers and models for both Mother of Dog and Arts n' Tails.

-Tanner is our 15 year old Pomeranian mix.
+Tanner is our 16 year old Pomeranian mix.
 He is the dog that started it all.
 He was my first "child".
 He was the first dog I ever got that was all mine and completely my responsibility.
 I adopted him from the Humane Society in PA in 2011.
 He was estimated to be 3.5 years old at the time and had been returned twice.
 He wasn't completely house broken and he had pretty bad separation, crate, and car anxiety.
 He was my guinea pig for so much of my training before I was a "professional trainer".
 He is sweet, cuddly and small but he is also still very feisty and full of energy at times.
 He loves other dogs and is usually the first one to get new dogs to "engage".
+He is also a certified Therapy Dog with Go Team Therapy, Crisis and Airport dogs.
+Accompanying me to many events.

 Ficus is our grey and black tabbycat that isn't afraid if anything.
 She will catch spiders, flys, mice, snakes, anything.
 She will also just walk right up to any dog and totally un-nerve them.
 She is a great "first cat" for most dogs to be exposed to.